 Using a power drill, carefully drill out the holes on the can.
 Make sure you hold the can securely so it doesn’t roll around and watch what you are doing to avoid injury!

 After the holes are drilled, the edges will be slightly rough.
-Use a metal file to file them smooth.
+Use a metal file to file them smoothly.

 Spray paint the can whatever color you choose.
 I went with white since that is what I had in the art closet but feel free to get creative!

 Tuck your ribbon inside the can and thread each one through the hole on the side.
-You now have an easy homemade ribbon organizer that cost only pennies to make!
-If you aren’t the crafty sort, check out ribbon organizers on Amazon (affiliate link!) instead!
+You now have an easy homemade ribbon organizer that costs only pennies to make!
+If you aren’t the crafty sort, check out ribbon organizers on Amazon instead!

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.